-Thinning – This aims to reduce the density of the tree canopy.
+Thinning aims to reduce the density of the tree canopy.
 In particularly dense spots that block out light and air, remove one in four or one in three secondary branches.
 A breeze should filter through the tree and not run around it.
 Sunlight should land on branches in the middle of the tree.
 Thinning spreads out pest insects and makes predator insects more effective (especially against thrips, for instance).

 Dead wood – cut dead wood back to the nearest joint.
 Cut small twigs and scraggly growth off from main branches, too.

 Pests – If ever you notice swelling along a branch, check for gall wasps.
 Cut out and burn or suffocate contaminated branches in a black sack set for days in hot sun.

 Snip off thorns near young fruit.
 It’ll keep the fruits safe from stabbing on windy days.